Super Soft Homemade Brioche: Easy and Wholesome Recipe for Breakfast and Snack

 Preparation

-• Dissolve the yeast in the lukewarm milk and pour it into the mixing bowl with the eggs, previously beaten with a fork.
+• Dissolve the yeast in the lukewarm milk and pour it into the mixer bowl along with the eggs, previously beaten with a fork.

 Start the mixer and add the sugar, a pinch of salt, and the vanillin (or vanilla) while continuing to mix.

-Gradually incorporate the flour and then the sunflower seed oil.
-Continue to add flour until you obtain a soft but compact dough.
+Gradually incorporate the flour and then the sunflower oil.
+Continue adding the flour until you obtain a soft but compact dough.
 It is not necessary to use all the flour if the dough has already reached the desired consistency.

-• Transfer the dough to a slightly oiled bowl, cover with plastic wrap, and let it rise in a warm place for about 5-6 hours or until doubled in volume.
+• Transfer the dough to a lightly oiled bowl, cover with plastic wrap, and let it rise in a warm place for about 5-6 hours, or until it doubles in volume.

 First rising of the brioche dough

-• Once the dough has risen, divide it into uniform balls (about 12 balls to obtain medium brioche).
+• Once the dough has risen, divide it into evenly sized balls (about 12 balls to get medium brioches).

-Place the balls on a baking tray lined with parchment paper, keeping some distance between them to allow a second rise.
+Place the balls on a baking tray lined with parchment paper, keeping some distance between them to allow for a second rising.

 Cover and let rise again in a warm place until doubled in volume.

-• Before baking, brush the brioche with a beaten egg if you prefer a shiny surface (the brioche in the photo are not brushed).
+• Before baking, brush the brioches with a beaten egg if you prefer a shiny surface (the brioche in the photo are not brushed).

-Bake in a preheated oven at 350°F for 15-20 minutes or until golden.
+Bake in a preheated oven at 350°F for 15-20 minutes, or until golden brown.

 • Once out of the oven, let them cool slightly.
-The brioche are ideal for breakfast or snack, accompanied by milk or filled with jam, chocolate, or even a good ice cream.
+The brioches are ideal for breakfast or snack, accompanied by milk or filled with jam, chocolate, or even good ice cream.

 Super Soft Homemade Brioche with a glass of milk